On regions of mixed unitarity for semigroups of unital quantum channels: Discrete semigroups of mixed unitary channels

 \section{Discrete semigroups of mixed unitary channels}

 Example \ref{eg-not-mu} shows that for $d \geq 3$, not every unital quantum channel $\Phi$ on $\M{d}$ is a mixed unitary.
-However, it is proven recently that the finite evolution of the unital quantum channel would lead to a mixed unitary at some point.
-More explicitly Theorem 21 of \cite{KJRM23} shows that if $\Phi:\M{d}\to\M{d}$ is a unital quantum channel, then there exists some $k\in \mathbb{N}$ such that $\Phi^k$ is a mixed unitary channel.
+However, Theorem 21 of \cite{KJRM23} shows that if $\Phi:\M{d}\to\M{d}$ is a unital quantum channel, then there exists some $k\in \mathbb{N}$ such that $\Phi^k$ is a mixed unitary channel.
 This suggests the following definition. \begin{defn} Let $\{\Phi _k\}_{k\in \mathbb{N}}$ be a sequence of CP maps on $\M{d}.$ (i) It is said to be {\em frequently mixed unitary\/} if it has a subsequence of mixed unitary channels. (ii) It is said to be {\em eventually mixed unitary\/} if there exists $k\in \mathbb{N}$ such that $\Phi _n$ is mixed unitary for $n\geq k.$ \end{defn}

 Clearly, if $\Phi ^k$ is a mixed unitary so is $\Phi ^{mk}$ for all $m\geq 1.$ Hence the main result of \cite{KJRM23} is telling us that for any unital quantum channel $\Phi$, $\{\Phi ^n\}_{n\in \mathbb{N}}$ is frequently mixed unitary.
-In this article (see Theorem \ref{thm-even-mu-discrete}), we make the stronger assertion that it is eventually mixed unitary.
+In this article (See Theorem \ref{thm-even-mu-discrete}), we make the stronger assertion that it is eventually mixed unitary.
 This was known in some special cases, such as \it{primitive} (meaning that it is \it{irreducible} and has a trivial \it{peripheral spectrum}) channels (\cite{HRS20, KJRM23}) and here we have it in general.
 The main tool we need is a result from \cite{KJRM23} which says that quantum channels fixing elements of a subalgebra $\mcl{A}$ and sufficiently close to the conditional expectation map on to $\mcl{A}$ are mixed unitary.
 We begin with relevant definitions and results.

 \begin{defn} Let $\mcl{A}$ be a unital $C^*$-subalgebra of $\M{d}$.
-A CP map $\mbf{E} :\M{d}\to \M{d}$ with $\mbf{E}(\M {d})=\mcl{A}$ is said to be a conditional expectation onto $\mcl{A}$ if $\mbf{E} (A)=A, \forall A\in \mathcal{A}$. \end{defn} Note that a conditional expectation map $\mbf{E}$ as above is of norm 1 as it is a unital CP map and it is also a projection as it is the identity map on its range.
+A CP map $\mbf{E} :\M{d}\to \M{d}$ with $\mbf{E}(\M {d})=\mcl{A}$ is said to be a conditional expectation onto $\mcl{A}$, if $\mbf{E} (A)=A, \forall A\in \mathcal{A}$. \end{defn} Note that a conditional expectation map $\mbf{E}$ as above is of norm 1 as it is a unital CP map and it is also a projection ($\mbf{E}^2=\mbf{E}$) as it is the identity map on its range.
 It is also known that $\mbf{E}(AXB)=A\mbf{E}(X)B$ for all $A,B\in \mcl{A}$ and $X\in \M{d}.$ See \cite{Ume53, Ra06}.